T1000-Swift-Hail/WEEK-07_HW_WEB_SERVICES/README.md

 note : the url link for the image is in the message key .

-### When a user clicks on the "Show New"  button, your application should fetch the json data from the above link and then display the random pet image .
+### When a user clicks on the "Show New"  button, your application should fetch the json data from the above link and then display the  pet image .

 ### Your application should look similar to this app: